Bouldering Gear Checklist for Beginners

 Bouldering Gear Checklist: Everything a Beginner Needs for Bouldering

-Bouldering is an awesome way to get into climbing not only because both beginners and experts can enjoy the challenge, but also because it requires minimal equipment unlike most other types of climbing.
+Bouldering is an excellent way to get into climbing because both beginners and experts can enjoy the challenge and require minimal equipment, unlike most other types of climbing.

-You do still need a few key items to get started bouldering safely and effectively.
-We’re going to give you a quick simple list of bouldering gear, so climb aboard (pun intended) and let’s get started!
+You still need a few essential items to start bouldering safely and effectively.
+We’ll give you a simple list of bouldering gear, so climb aboard (pun intended) and let’s get started!

 Bouldering Defined